-The endocannabinoid system is responsible for regulating balance in our body’s immune response, communication between cells, appetite and metabolism, memory, and more.
+The endocannabinoid system is responsible for regulating balance in our body’s communication between cells, appetite and metabolism, memory, and more.
 In spite of the integral role it takes on, until the recent endocannabinoid system discovery, it remained an unknown part of the human body’s functions.

 The History of the Endocannabinoid System

-Scientists were finally able to define endocannabinoid in the early 1990’s when Lisa Matsuda announced that her team at the National Institute of Mental Health had first identified a THC-sensitive receptor in lab rat brains.
+Scientists were able to define endocannabinoid in the early 1990’s when Lisa Matsuda announced that her team at the National Institute of Mental Health had first identified a THC-sensitive receptor in lab rat brains.